rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 :exclamation: ETCDETCL command:

-*_We exectute etcdctl command with prefixed command "docker exec -it etcd_container "etdctl ...".
+*_We execute etcdctl command with prefixed command "docker exec -it etcd_container "etdctl ...".
 This is because this binary is available ONLY in the running container.
 It will not work if you try execute same command from host level_*

 Another useful command is to list all the keys and data in the etcd cluster.
 In this example we get one of the Application Templates from the OpenShift Container Platform: